micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-32-rashi_en.md

 <b>Ahead of him.</b> עַל פָּנָיו has the same meaning as לְפָנָיו —before him.
 Similarly: “Robbery and violence are heard in her before me, constantly.”
 Similarly: “Those who anger Me before Me.”
 The Midrashic explanation of עַל פָּנָיו [is] he [Yaakov] was also angry that he had to resort to all this.

 ### passuk 23
-<b>And his eleven children.</b> But, where wasDinah?
-She had been placed in a box and locked in so that Essav could not set eyes on her.
+<b>And his eleven children.</b> But, where was Deenah?
+She had been placed in a box and locked in so that Eisov could not set eyes on her.
 Yaakov was thus punished for withholding her from his brother because she might have turned him to good, and she [consequently] fell into the hands of Shechem.
 <b>Yabbok.</b> [יַבֹּק] is the name of the river.

 ### passuk 24